PlantExpertVQA: A Visual Question Answering Dataset for Benchmarking Vision-Language Models in Plant Science: Technical Validation

 \subsubsection{Impact of Logical Correction}

-The Hierarchical Correction reduced the models’ reliance on the generic fallback, indicating a significant improvement in the counterfactual question category. \autoref{tab:comparision_before-after_specialist_reveiw} provides a quantitative comparison of the dataset before and after final refinement.
+The Hierarchical Correction reduced the model's reliance on generic fallback answers, indicating a significant improvement in the counterfactual question category. \autoref{tab:comparison_before_after_specialist_review} provides a quantitative comparison of the dataset before and after final refinement.